li-boxuan/tutoria/README.md

 **You just found Tutoria.**

-Tutoria is a university-based profession platform for regular/priavte tutoring that allows students and tutors to easily manage their booking and share feedbacks.
+Tutoria is a university-based professional platform for regular and private campus tutoring that allows students and tutors to easily manage their booking and share feedbacks.

 Tutoria is proundly powered by Django<sup>®</sup>.